ti8m/react-native-ibeacon-android/README.md

 ```

-2. In your `android/app/build.gradle` you have to add this dependency:
+2.In your `android/app/build.gradle` you have to add this dependency:

 ```